quiquedev/user-service-scala-fp/README.md

 ## Local run

 ### Requirements

-You must have `docker` and `docker-compose` installed in your machine.
+You must have [docker-compose](https://docs.docker.com/compose/install) installed in your machine.

 ### How to